go-gorm/gorm.io/pages/docs/query.md

 // SELECT * FROM `languages` ORDER BY `languages`.`code` LIMIT 1
 ```

-### Retrieving objects with primary key
+### Retrieving with primary key

-Objects can be retrieved using primary key by using [Inline Conditions](#inline_conditions).
-Be extra careful with strings to avoid SQL Injection, check out [Security](security.html) section for details
+GORM allows to retrieve objects using primary key(s) with inline condition, it works with numbers, using string might cause SQL Injection, check out [Inline Conditions](#inline_conditions), [Security](security.html) for details

 ```go
 db.First(&user, 10)